Skip Navigation

 Education

-• 2018 PhD Climate Science, Columbia University
+• 2018 PhD, Columbia University

-• BA 2011 Geography, Cambridge University
+• BA 2011, Cambridge University

 Professional Experience

-• 2021 – Present: Scientist, NASA Jet Propulsion Laboratory, Pasadena, CA
+• 2021 – present: Scientist, NASA Jet Propulsion Laboratory, Pasadena, CA

 • 2020 – 2021: JPL Postdoc, NASA Jet Propulsion Laboratory, Pasadena, CA